streamlit/docs/content/library/api/chat/chat.md

 Streamlit provides a few commands to help you build conversational apps.
 These chat elements are designed to be used in conjunction with each other, but you can also use them separately.

 `st.chat_message` lets you insert a chat message container into the app so you can display messages from the user or the app.
 Chat containers can contain other Streamlit elements, including charts, tables, text, and more. `st.chat_input` lets you display a chat input widget so the user can type in a message.
+Remeber to check out `st.status` to display output from long-running processes and external API calls.

 <TileContainer>
 <RefCard href="/library/api-reference/chat/st.chat_message">